 The event will take place over Zoom.
-More information about the event as well as speaker bios are available on PHH’s website here.
+More information about the event, as well as speaker bios, are available below and on PHH’s website here.
 Registration is required and accessible via the link.

 Dr. Ajnura Akbaš is a Research Coordinator at the War Childhood Museum, where she leads research and documentation projects focused on the lived experiences of individuals whose childhoods are affected by armed conflict.
 She is also a PhD graduate from the London School of Economics and Political Science, specialising in Gender studies.
 Her research examines women’s military service during the Bosnian war, with a focus on gender, militarisation, and post-war memory.
 Ajnura’s work is grounded in creative, trauma-sensitive and survivor-centred methodologies, including collage-making, body mapping, and collaborative documentary practices.
 She also supports the SCVN Yugoslav Wars Research Cluster as community liaison and primary contact with the War Childhood Museum, as well as developing an Archiving Toolkit specific to the Bosnian War.